-Domain administrators quite a rarely need to make changes to the AD schema are rarely made: for example, when you extend the schema using adprep/forestprep, upgrade the domain functional level or install Exchange, Lync (or other enterprise applications that store configuration objects in AD).
+Domain administrators quite a rarely need to make changes to the AD schema: for example, when you need to extend the schema using adprep/forestprep, upgrade the domain functional level or install Exchange Server, Skype for Business Server or other enterprise application that store object configuration and properties in AD.

-In the entire AD forest, there can be only one domain controller which is the Schema Master role (is an enterprise-level FSMO role).
+In the entire AD there can be only one domain controller with the Schema Master role (is an enterprise-level FSMO role).
 Only this domain controller can make changes to the Active Directory schema (contains a writable schema partition).
-After updating the forest schema, the changes are replicated from the schema master to other domain controllers in the AD forest.
+After updating the forest schema, the changes are replicated from the schema master server to other domain controllers in the AD forest.
 This role is necessary to prevent conflicting schema changes from two domain controller servers.

 The AD schema is a set of objects and their attributes, that are used to store different data.
-On the screenshot below you can see the user class in the AD schema, which defines all the attributes of the user account object (like employee ID, phone number, email address SamAccountName and UserPrincipalName, etc.).
+On the screenshot below you can see the user class in the AD schema, which defines all the available attributes of the user account object (like employee ID, phone number, email address SamAccountName and UserPrincipalName, etc.).

-To do this, open the adsiedit.msc console and connect to the Default naming context.
-In the hierarchy, find the user object and open its Properties.
+Open the adsiedit.msc console and connect to the Default naming context.
+In the AD hierarchy, find the user object and open its Properties.

-You can see that the object has all the attributes that are defined in the user class (note the Filter button, you may have turned on display only attributes that have values by pressing the Filter button).
+You can see that the object has all the attributes that are defined in the user class (you can display only attributes that have values by pressing the Filter button).

 Microsoft recommends the following best practices in the placement and administration of the Active Directory schema:

-- Always make a backup before changing the schema.
-Before the process of schema changes, you can turn off all the domain controllers, of course except for a one, who is the owner of a Schema Master role.
-After that, make a backup of the domain controller, perform all the necessary changes and, in case everything is well, simply turn on all DCs.
-If something went wrong, just restore the running controller from a backup, turn on the rest and then explore the problem.
+- Always make an AD backup before changing the schema.
+Before the process of schema changes, you can shut down all the domain controllers except the FSMO Schema Master role owner.
+After that, make a system state backup of the domain controller, perform all the necessary changes and, and in case everything is well, simply turn on all DCs.
+If something went wrong, just restore the running controller from a previous backup, turn on the rest DCs and then explore the problem.

-- If you have lost the server with Schema Master role for some reason, you can seize this role to any other domain controller.
+- If you have lost the server with Schema Master role, you can seize this role to any other domain controller.
 But keep in mind that the original Schema Master should not appear on the network after that.

-- Perform schema changes manually only in case of extra need.
+- Perform manual schema changes only in case of extra need.
 If this still needs to be done in any case, see paragraph 1.

 If the DC owner of a Schema Master role is unavailable, it is not possible to change the AD schema.
-However, the upgrade of the schema is usually not done often (as a rule when installing new DCs with a newer Windows Server version or installing some other server products, such as Exchange).
-In practice, the absence of a schema master can be overlooked for years.
+However, the upgrade of the schema is usually not performed often (as a rule when installing new DCs with a newer Windows Server version or installing some other server products, such as Exchange).
+In practice, the Schema Master role owner can remain offline for years without noticeable effect.

 To manage AD schema and transfer the Schema Master role between domain controllers, use the Active Directory Schema mmc snap-in.
 However, to enable this console you must register the dynamic library Schmmgmt.dll at first.